Washington Wizards: Becoming the Wizards

 The Wizards moved to the MCI Center (later Verizon Center and then Capital One Arena) in 1997.

-In November 1995, owner Abe Pollin announced he was changing the team's nickname, because Bullets had acquired violent overtones that had made him increasingly uncomfortable over the years, particularly given the high homicide and crime rate in the early 1990s in Washington, D.C.
-The name change was widely and incorrectly believed to be related to the assassination of Pollin's longtime friend, Israeli prime minister Yitzhak Rabin.
+In November 1995, owner Abe Pollin announced that he would change the team's name because "Bullets" had acquired violent overtones that had made him increasingly uncomfortable over the years, particularly given the high homicide and crime rate in the early 1990s in Washington, D.C., and the recent assassination of Pollin's longtime friend, Israeli prime minister Yitzhak Rabin.
+Pollin said, "If I save one life, make a change in one life, it’ll be worth it."
+Newspaper coverage also noted that a name change could boost sales of team merchandise, which was selling poorly.

-A contest was held to choose a new name and the choices were narrowed to the Dragons, Express, Stallions, Sea Dogs, and the Wizards.
+Team officials invited the public to suggest names, then said they had narrowed the field to Dragons, Express, Stallions, Sea Dogs, and the Wizards.
+The public was encouraged to vote for their favorite via a 1-900 number whose revenue was given to charity.
+In a process noted for its lack of transparency, Pollin announced that the new team name would be "Wizards".

 On May 15, 1997, the Bullets officially became the Wizards.
 The new name generated some controversy because "wizard" is a rank in the Ku Klux Klan, and Washington has a large African American population.

 A new logo was unveiled and the team colors were changed from the traditional red, white and blue to a lighter shade of blue, black and bronze, the same colors as the Washington Capitals of the National Hockey League (NHL), also owned by Pollin and changed from red, white and blue before the 1995–96 season.
 Washington forward Juwan Howard sat on the committee that decided on the logo design.
 That same year the Wizards moved to the then MCI Center (Capital One Arena), also home to the Capitals and the Georgetown Hoyas men's college basketball team.

 In 1998, they became the brother team to the Washington Mystics of the Women's National Basketball Association, and remained officially thus until 2005 when the Mystics were sold to Lincoln Holdings (headed by Ted Leonsis), parent company of the Capitals.
 However, upon the purchase of the Wizards by Leonsis in 2010, the Wizards and Mystics again became sibling teams.